cloudyuga/istio-intro/1-Introduction/labs.md

     hosts: [{ socket_address: { address: google.com, port_value: 443 }}]
     tls_context: { sni: www.google.com }
 ```
+In this configuration we have added listener `listener_0` such that if any request comes to `0.0.0.0:9877` then it will be forwarded to `www.google.com`.

 - Build the docker image with above envoy configurations.